syncfusion/blazor-docs/src/schedule/scheduler/crud-actions.md

 }
 ```

-**Recurring Event** - The recurring events can be removed as an entire series or simply removing single occurrence by using the deleteEvent method which takes in either the `DeleteSeries` or `DeleteOccurrence` parameters.
+**Recurring Event** - The recurring events can be removed as an entire series or simply removing single occurrence by using the `DeleteEventAsync` method which takes in either the `DeleteSeries` or `DeleteOccurrence` parameters.
 The following code example shows how to delete entire series.

 ```csharp
 @using Syncfusion.Blazor.Schedule